This page is for people in Ireland who are wondering if anxiety is considered a disability for work, study, social welfare, or day-to-day living.

 Anxiety can be seriously disabling

 Severe or persistent anxiety can have a real and significant effect on everyday life.
-People living with significant anxiety often describe difficulty going to work, going to college, attending appointments, using public transport, being in social settings, sleeping, eating, or maintaining relationships.
-Physical symptoms — racing heart, tight chest, nausea, dizziness, trembling, exhaustion — can be intense and frightening.
+People living with significant anxiety often describe difficulty going to work or college, attending appointments, using public transport, being in social settings, sleeping, eating, or maintaining relationships.
+Physical symptoms such as a racing heart, tight chest, nausea, dizziness, trembling, or exhaustion can be intense and frightening.
 The avoidance and worry patterns that come with anxiety can narrow a person’s world, sometimes considerably.

 None of this is weakness.
-Anxiety is one of the most common mental health conditions in Ireland and worldwide, and at its more severe end it can be every bit as limiting as a physical illness.
-Recognising this matters — for the person living with it, for those close to them, and in conversations with employers, schools, GPs, and services.
+Anxiety is one of the most common mental health conditions in Ireland and worldwide.
+At the more severe end, it can be every bit as limiting as a physical illness.
+Recognising this matters for the person living with it, for those close to them, and in conversations with employers, schools, GPs, and services.

 Anxiety and Irish equality law

 Irish equality law uses a broad definition of disability that explicitly includes mental health conditions.
-In general terms, the Employment Equality Acts and the Equal Status Acts protect people from discrimination on the ground of disability across employment, education, services, and accommodation.
-Mental illness is named within the legal definition of disability, and there is established case law and guidance treating anxiety and related conditions as capable of meeting that definition.
+In general terms, the Employment Equality Acts and the Equal Status Acts protect people from discrimination on the disability ground across employment, education, services, and accommodation.
+Mental illness is named within the legal definition of disability, and there is guidance and case law treating anxiety and related conditions as capable of meeting that definition.

-The Disability Act 2005 sets out wider duties of the State and public bodies in relation to people with disabilities, and it also uses a broad framing of disability that can include mental health conditions.
+The Disability Act 2005 sets out wider duties of the State and public bodies in relation to people with disabilities.
+It also uses a broad framing of disability that can include mental health conditions.

-This does not automatically mean that every experience of anxiety qualifies as a disability under every law in every situation.
-The law is broad, but how it applies depends on the specific facts, the specific protection being considered, and the specific evidence.
-It is for the courts, the Workplace Relations Commission, public bodies, and authorised decision-makers — not a general information page — to decide individual cases.
+This does not mean that every experience of anxiety automatically qualifies as a disability under every law or in every situation.
+The law is broad, but how it applies depends on the specific facts, the protection being considered, and the evidence available.
+Individual cases are for the courts, the Workplace Relations Commission, public bodies, and authorised decision-makers to decide, not a general information page.

-If you want to understand how Irish equality law might apply to your situation, the most reliable starting points are:
+If you want to understand how Irish equality law might apply to your situation, these are usually the most reliable starting points:

 - Citizens Information — Employment and disability